gedw99/goPocJsonSchemaForm/README.md

 The data on screen is 2D, 3D and 4D ( video streams that are composed of 3d and 2d ).
 The 4d is the element of time.

+### What DB ?

-Corrosion DB is SQLITE based and has CDC and Schema CDC API. https://github.com/superfly/corrosion/blob/main/doc/quick-start.md
+Corrosion DB is SQLITE based and has the right mix to enable this NAKED CDC.

+https://github.com/superfly/corrosion/blob/main/doc/quick-start.md

+- Multi master, so can run offline and then sync when the network is up, thanks to CRDT.
+- Multi version, so that DB Migrations can happen, and not break Multi Master.
+- SQL Queries that are subscriptions, so we do not need a complex CQRS code base.
+- DB Data CDC
+- DB Schema CDC

 ## Data Schema Providers